 27:11 Yes, and so it looks like this.
-A clot that has small outgrowths and you can think, or have the feeling that it grows, which means it's a phenomena that is then called self-assembling proteins, that is, the proteins are in the blood, and when the blood is warm they are separate, and when it cools down, they form a pure protein mass.
-And [the clot is] practically cell free so there are no fibrocytes or fibroblasts [Fibroblast and fibrocyte are two stages of fiber-producing cells in the connective tissue.
+A clot that has small outgrowths and you can think, or have the feeling that it grows, which means it's a phenomena that is then called self-assembling proteins, that is, the proteins are in the blood, and when the blood is warm they are separate, and when they cool down, they agglomerate [???].
+And [the clot is] practically cell free so there are no fibrocytes or fibroblasts [fibrocytes = cells that are present in injured organs and have both the inflammatory features of macrophages and the tissue remodelling properties of fibroblasts.
+Fibroblast and fibrocyte are two stages of fiber-producing cells in the connective tissue.
 A fibroblast is the active form whereas the fibrocyte is the inactive form.
-This is the main difference between fibroblast and fibrocyte.] that formed the tissue [structure] in it.
+This is the main difference between fibroblast and fibrocyte.] that have formed a tissue [structure] in it.

 There are no erythrocytes [red blood cells] in there - so I found three but that is practically none.
 And the lymphocytes [white blood cells] are scattered.
 Why of all things the lymphocytes are baked in here so to speak and not the erythrocytes remains a mystery.
-By the way, such a fibrous tissue - what kind of fibres they are we will also check.

-We have an offer from a Dutch university who wants to investigate this with a mass spectrometer and interestingly enough, there are such condensed structures in there that are not due to [sample] cutting artefacts.
+By the way, such a fibrous tissue - what kind of fibres they are we will also find out more.
+We have an offer from a Dutch university who wants to investigate this with a mass spectrometer and interestingly enough, there are such structures in there that are not arising due to the [sample] cutting.
 And that is the stain colouration.
 And this is at high magnification with the EvG-stain.